happygears/netspyglass-grafana/README.md

 ### v2.0.0
-## Tested with Grafana 4.1.1 - this is minimum required version
+## Tested with Grafana 4.1.1 - this is the minimal required version

-1. In this version, we completely changed the approach to getting data from the server, so this version is not compatible with the previous ones.
-The server API was changed to a SQL-like syntax.
+1. In this version of the plugin, we have completely changed the approach to getting data from the server, so this version is not compatible with the older ones.
+The server API was changed to a SQL-like syntax ( [NsgQL](http://docs.netspyglass.com/2.2.x/nsgql.html) ).
 The query builder is implemented from scratch in a more modern form.

 ## Tested with Grafana 4.0.1